On the nonlinear dynamics of the traveling-wave solutions of the Serre system: Solitary waves

 We define the normalized shape error as

 The minimum in (\ref{eq:shape}) is attained at some critical $\tau = \ta(t^n)$.
 This, in turn, is used to define the phase error as

 In order to find $\tau^*$, we use Newton's method to solve the equation $\zeta''(\tau) = 0$.
 The initial guess for Newton's method is chosen as $\tau^0 = t^n - \Delta t$.
 Figures~\ref{fig:figure5} and \ref{fig:figure6} contain plots of the shape and phase errors.
 We observe that the shape error is of $\O(10^{-3})$ when $c_s = 1.1$ and of $\O(10^{-2})$ when $c_s = 1.2$.
 The phase error increases since the solitary waves propagate with different speeds.
-It is remarkable that the phase speeds of the new solitary waves of the Serre system are almost the same as the phase speeds of the Euler's solitary waves.
+It is remarkable that the phase speeds of the new solitary waves of the \textsc{Serre} system are almost the same as the phase speeds of the Euler's solitary waves.
 For example, the speeds are $c_s \approx 1.09$ and $c_s \approx 1.19$.
 Similar comparisons have been performed for other model equations such as the classical Boussinesq system and the results are comparable~\cite{BCS,Duran2013}.

-\section{Head-on collision of solitary waves}
+\subsection{Head-on collision of solitary waves}

-The head-on collision of two solitary waves of the Serre system has previously been studied numerically in~\cite{Mitsotakis2014,Dutykh2011a,Li2004}.
-The interaction is more inelastic than in weakly nonlinear models such as the classical Boussinesq system~\cite{BCS}.
+The collision of two solitary waves of the \textsc{Serre} system has previously been studied theoretically and numerically in~\cite{Mitsotakis2014, Dutykh2011a, Li2004, Mirie1982, Su1980, Choi1999, CGHHS, Marchant1990}.
+While the phenomena related to these interactions have been understood quite well we summarize here the dynamics of the head-on collision of solitary waves and we focus on the related dynamics compared to experimental data and to numerical simulations of the full \textsc{Euler} equations.
+The interaction of solitary waves for the \textsc{Serre} equations is general more inelastic than in weakly nonlinear models such as the classical Boussinesq system~\cite{BCS}.
 Highly nonlinear interactions result in the generation of large amplitude dispersive tails.